sloev/async_botocore/README.md

 * always monkey.patch_all as first thing in your app (really first, like Main first, top first, just first, first, first :-)
 * let each greenthread have its own connection, this worked for me.
 So create a function for calling aws services and inside this function; create your connection
 * use pool.join(timeout=n) to check if the queue is empty
-* use pool.wait_available(timeoout=n) to check if there is room in the pool for a new job
+* use pool.full() to check if there is room in the pool for a new job
+* keep running greenthreads in a list to check their results later on